When to Use a Belt Sander or Orbital Sander Skip to content

 The sandpaper for sanders is also different.
 The simplest sanders are orbital ones because you can use almost any kind of sandpaper on them.
 This is as long as you can connect it to the machine.
 Given that they are moved in a loop, they require a particular sandpaper.
 Sandpaper for belt sanders is more expensive as a result.

-Which Should I Use And When?
+Belt or Orbital Sander: Which Should I Use and When?

 The needs and projects you have will determine the right sander for you.
 Belt sanders are perfect for large, flat-surface projects that demand power.
 For small, flat surfaces or round surfaces, orbital sanders perform better.
 The orbital sander is better if you worry your hand is too sensitive to a belt sander.